 The atlas contains a vegetation map, divided in 29 map plates, of the distribution of the 15 major vegetation types.
 The distribution was mapped based on experiences and data from the two senior authors, and using the open source GIS software GRASS GIS.

 See here for more information.
 If you are interested in ordering the atlas, sending an email to the Royal Danish Academy of Sciences and Letters is probably the easiest.
-For more information about the atlas, or if you would like a copy of the map (vector or pdf), please contact the first author or me.
+For more information about the atlas, or if you would like a copy of the map (vector or pdf), you can go here.

 Update 03/11/2010: you can see a mashup of the vegetation map and Google map layers on my Ecodiv.org site.
 This map was made with MapTiler.
 Check out this earlier post with a short description how to use this software to create mashup maps.